apitrace/apitrace/DEVELOPMENT.markdown

 Overview
 =========

-Although focus was and still is on graphical APIs, apitrace has an infrastructure to trace generic APIs:
+Although focus was and still is on graphical APIs, apitrace has a generic infrastructure to trace any kind of API:

  * the APIs types and calls are specified in Python files in specs sub-directory;